 Check out our full XTERRA Fitness TRX3500 treadmill review.

-Treadmill belt20” W x 60” L
+Treadmill belt | 20” W x 60” L |

-Best Durable Treadmill for Heavy People
+Best Treadmill for Heavy People with Programming: Peloton Tread

 Product Highlights